Last updated: 10/7/2024

 Clinical Testing and Workup

-The antenatal subtypes of Bartter syndrome can be diagnosed before birth (prenatally) when polyhydramnios is detected without the presence of associated congenital malformations, and elevated levels of chloride and aldosterone are detected in the amniotic fluid.
+The antenatal subtypes of Bartter syndrome can be diagnosed before birth (prenatally) when a high level of amniotic fluid (polyhydramnios) is detected without the presence of associated congenital malformations and elevated levels of chloride and aldosterone are detected in the amniotic fluid.

 Treatment